Important Eighteenth Century English Furniture

 For 5 generations Apter - Fredericks have been acquiring some of the finest pieces of 18th English Furniture.
 From Queen Anne to Regency, the period when English craftmanship was at its height.
 Our spacious showrooms in the Fulham Road are the best place to start your search.
 A large dining table with seating for twenty or a breakfront bookcase can all be viewed in comfort. each piece is displayed with the respect it deserves.

-A George III Adam Period Cut Glass
+A Regency Period Cut Glass

 English Circa 1780

 Height 12” 30.5cm

 A Regency Period Lacquer